This guide sets out what NHS population screening is, how it works and its limitations.

 The public needs to have realistic expectations of what a screening programme does.

-save lives or improve quality of life through early risk identification
+save lives or improve quality of life through early identification of a condition

-reduce the risk of developing a serious condition or its complications
+reduce the chance of developing a serious condition or its complications

 Screening does not guarantee protection.
-Receiving a low risk result does not prevent the person from developing the condition at a later date.
+Receiving a low chance result does not prevent the person from developing the condition at a later date.

 In any screening programme there are false positive and false negative results: